isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

       content: |
         Your company is allowed to operate if your company’s activities are in MTI’s list of permitted services [here](https://www.gobusiness.gov.sg/images/covid/Permitted%20Services%20(11%20May).pdf){:target="_blank"}.
 Businesses in this list do not need to apply to MTI for exemption before operating.

-        If you cannot recall your company’s primary SSIC code or are unsure of the classification of your business activity, you can visit [https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx?_afrWindowId=null](Bizfile+){:target="_blank"} and login with your CorpPass to retrieve your primary SSIC code.
+        If you cannot recall your company’s primary SSIC code or are unsure of the classification of your business activity, you can visit [Bizfile+](https://www.bizfile.gov.sg/){:target="_blank"} and login with your Singpass to retrieve your primary SSIC code.
 Thereafter, you can check this against the list of permitted services.

     - title: If my company’s activities belong to the list of permitted services, will I be able to operate all my business functions?
       content: |